Niall mac Cailein: Wars of Independence

 The Niall mac Cailein who appears again in the source in 1302 was still in the service of the English crown.
 Until 1306, he remained on the side of the officially Bruce-backed English regime.
 Niall served in the warband of Richard Óg de Burgh, 2nd Earl of Ulster and in the "English" army which besieged Stirling Castle in 1305.
 Niall and his brother Domhnall were rewarded for their services.
 In 1302, Niall was given lands in Cumberland.
-In the same year, Niall and his brother Domhnall received the guardianship of the heiresses of Andrew de Crawford, lord of the Baronies of Loudoun, Lochmartnaham and Draffan.
+In the same year, Niall and his brother Domhnall received the guardianship of the heiresses of Andrew Crawford, lord of the Baronies of Loudoun, Lochmartnaham and Draffan.
 However, Niall and Domhnall, like their lord the Earl of Carrick, were drifting towards renewing their war against the English conquest.
 Niall was at Westminster in 1305, because his rights were being challenged by a knight called Robert Keith.
 In Spring 1305, Edward decided in favour of Keith, judging "to allow [Keith] to have these children and to distrain Sir Dovenald Chambel and Sir Nel Chambel by their lands and bodies".
 In the same year, Edward granted some Campbell lands to an English knight, Sir John Dovedale.
 Such judgments were both a cause and effect of deteriorating relations with the English crown.

 When Robert de Bruce decided to raise the Scottish banner in 1306, it is not surprising that Niall and Domhnall were among the would-be king's first adherents.
 Niall was present at Scone in March 1306 when Robert was crowned King of Scots.
 After the defeats King Robert suffered at the Battle of Methven and Battle of Dalrigh, Niall was one of the men who remained faithful, as John Barbour testified later in the century.
-All the evidence suggests that Niall remained in King Robert's warband for the years to come, fighting both the English-side generally and the MacDougalls in the west of Scotland.
+All the evidence suggests that Niall remained in King Robert's warband for the years to come, fighting both the English side generally and the MacDougalls in the west of Scotland.
 Niall also acted as a representative of King Robert in negotiations with the English crown, on two occasions, in 1309 and 1314.